Transfer bench

-A transfer bench (also known as a showering bench, shower bench, or transfer chair) is a bath safety mobility device on which the user sits to get into a bathtub.
+A transfer bench (also known as a showering bench, shower bench, transfer tub bench, or transfer chair) is a bath safety mobility device on which the user sits to get into a bathtub.
 The user usually sits on the bench, which straddles the side of the tub, and gradually slides from the outside to the inside of the tub.
 Tub transfer benches are used by people who have trouble getting over the tub wall or into the shower, either because of illness or disability.

 A smaller version without the longer bench extension, which sits wholly inside the tub, is known as a shower chair.
 Its handles are built-in within the chair's seat.

 Types

 Non-sliding

 A basic transfer bench typically consists of a backrest, long seat, and four legs.
 The legs inside the tub sometimes have plungers at their base that grip the tub's surface for stability.
 There are many different kinds, customized for the patient's needs.
 The size, (usually adjustable) height, and width can all vary.
 The user gets on the seat from the outside of the tub and scoots over on the seat to the inside, lifting one leg at a time over the tub's side.

 Various optional accessories are available, such as a padded seat, commode opening, support backrests, or swing-away armrests.